-The internet is cluttered with conflicting opinions and information.
+Sadly, the internet is cluttered with misleading information.
 This wouldn’t be so bad if we weren’t talking life and death.
-Let’s set the record straight about the negative effects of giving a dog Tylenol.
-The answer is clear.
+The risks are real.
+Giving a dog Tylenol is often fatal.

 Can I Give My Dog Tylenol?
 Answer: No!

-It helps with many common conditions, especially pain, but it’s not safe for Fido.
+It helps with many common conditions, especially pain, but it’s not safe for canines.

 Pain Killers, Dog Killers